 Corporate Services provides common support services to our organisation.
 This support includes financial management, human resources, property and business services, performance and reporting, information technology, and records management.

 Corporate Services also manages our corporate communication and stakeholder engagement, including media liaison, marketing and events, ministerial, parliamentary and government liaison, and web, publishing, and multimedia.

-Our head office is in Canberra and we have offices in:
+Our head office is in Canberra and we have 19 offices around Australia, including: